 While all of the plants absorbed acetone, found in nail polish remover, the dracaena plant absorbed the highest amount at 94 percent.
 When placed indoors, this popular annual is useful in removing benzene and providing mood-enhancing beauty to the home.
 However, keep in mind that the gerbera daisy does best in warm temperatures, at 75 degrees or higher.
 With a leaf color that ranges from green to purple, this plant would be a gorgeous addition indoors or outdoors.

-The bromeliad was the most effective plant at absorbing VOCs overall, removing more than 80% of the pollutants in 12 hours.
+The bromeliad was the most effective plant at absorbing VOCs overall, removing more than 80 percent of the pollutants in just 12 hours.